 Warning: YUM has also got an "update" command.
 However, unlike APT where apt-get update updates the list of available software packages YUM's yum update will update all the installed software packages to the latest version.

-14.4.3 Installing software on Mac OSX
+14.5.3 Installing software on Mac OSX

-This section will illustrate how to install software using the Homebrew package manager.
+In this section I will illustrate how to install software using the Homebrew54 package manager.